 Phyllis Chesler is an Emerita Professor of Psychology and Women's Studies at City University of New York.
 She is a best- selling author, a legendary feminist leader, a psychotherapist and an expert courtroom witness.
 Dr. Chesler has published thousands of articles and, most recently, studies, about honor-related violence including honor killings.
 She has published many classic works such as Women and Madness, Mothers on Trial.
 The Battle for Children and Custody, and Woman's Inhumanity to Woman.
-She is about to publish her fifteenth book in October, 2013, titled An American Bride in Kabul.
+Her fifteenth book An American Bride in Kabul, won the 2013 National Jewish Book Award in the category of Memoir.
+Dr. Chesler is a Shillman/Ginsburg Writing Fellow.

 Dr. Chesler has lived in Kabul and Jerusalem and now lives in New York City.
 She has led campaigns and lectured in Europe, the Middle East, and the Far East.